-My fingers twitched as I unlocked the treasure chest in my grandparent’s living room and opened the box marked “Ultimate Spider-Man.”
+My fingers twitched as I unlocked the treasure chest in my grandparent’s living room and pulled out the box marked “Amazing Spider-Man.”
 As I lifted issue #1 out of its sleeve, a part of me wanted to shout, “Halleluiah!”

-While flipping through the comic, I imagined what would happen if a radioactive spider bit me.
-What kind of super powers would I get?
-With my luck, I'd gain a useless one like the ability to transform into a daddy longlegs.
+With my luck, I'd gain a useless one like the ability to transform into a common household spider.
 No thanks!
-The last thing I needed was the power to shrink into a common household spider.
-My six older, attention-hogging brothers made me feel small enough.
+The last thing I needed was the power to shrink into a daddy longlegs.
+My six older brothers made me feel small enough.

 The doorbell rang.

-“Avery,” yelled Grandma from the kitchen.
-“Get the door!
-I’m on the phone!”
+“Avery,” said Grandma from the kitchen.
+“Get the door!”